perigrin/the-room/_posts/2024-05-17-the-wasteland.md

 ## Where the world ends is where you must begin.

-> The world had moved on since then.
-The world had emptied.

 I've had [a class][class] accepted at the Perl and Raku Conference in Las Vegas this year.
 I'm going to be talking about how to build video games in Perl with a focus on Roguelikes and RPGs.
 While preparing for this class I started looking